Explain why tornadoes often form after a period of intense heat.

 In detail, for those interested!

-Effect of high temperatures on atmospheric instability
+Role of high temperatures in increasing atmospheric instability

-Interaction of warm and cold air masses
+Convergence and confrontation of warm and cold air masses

 Did you know?